Please be sure to attend a CAPACS Informational Panel and/or

 The Commission on the Accreditation of Programs in Applied and Clinical Sociology (CAPACS or the Commission) periodically hosts informational panels on "CAPACS Accreditation."
 The panels feature an overview of CAPACS as an accreditor of higher education programs in sociological practice (applied sociology, clinical sociology, engaged public sociology, translational sociology, and forensic sociology).
 Panelists discuss the Commission's accreditation standards, timelines, and benefits of CAPACS accreditation for programs and the profession.
 Focused content covers conventional accreditation reviews vs. virtual accreditation reviews during the COVID-19 pandemic; the global demand to accredit disciplinary and professional programs in the social and behavioral sciences as a process of external quality review; and the oversight of higher education accreditation commissions.

-CAPACS is hosting informational panels on "Accrediting Your Undergraduate or Graduate Program in Sociological Practice: A Workshop on Process, Benefits, and Outcomes by the Commission on the Accreditation of Programs in Applied and Clinical Sociology" at the following conferences:
+CAPACS recently hosted informational panels on "Accrediting Your Undergraduate or Graduate Program in Sociological Practice: A Workshop on Process, Benefits, and Outcomes by the Commission on the Accreditation of Programs in Applied and Clinical Sociology" at the following conferences:

 CAPACS Accreditation Review Committee and Site Visit Team Training Workshops and Webinars

-The Commission on Accreditation of Programs in Applied and Clinical Sociology (CAPACS or the Commission) periodically conducts pre-conference "Accreditation Review Committee (ARC) and Site Visit Team (SVT) Training Workshops."
-During the COVID-19 pandemic, the Commission will post an ARC and SVT Training Webinar on a secure, password protected web page on the CAPACS website.
-The Commission will provide training materials and a passcode to invited participants for accessing the webinar.
-The Commission's training workshops and webinar are intended for (1) new Commissioners who will be joining the CAPACS Board of Directors, (2) current Commissioners as a "refresher" course, and (3) other professional sociologists, invited by the Commission, who are interested in participating on a CAPACS accreditation review committee or site visit team for reviewing higher education programs in sociological practice (applied sociology, clinical sociology, engaged public sociology, translational sociology, and forensic sociology).
-The Commission's training workshops and webinar cover the CAPACS Standards, Self-study Guidelines, Accreditation Policies and Procedures, and Review Process Guidelines.
-Participants who successfully complete a Commission training workshop or webinar may be eligible to join the CAPACS Board of Directors at a future date.
-Workshop and webinar activities include an interactive slideshow, live or recorded discussion, and exercise.
-There is no fee for the workshop or webinar.
-Training materials are furnished on-site for workshops, or by email or shared folder in Dropbox for the webinar.
-Please bookmark the CAPACS website and/or visit this CAPACS web page soon for more information on an upcoming CAPACS training workshop or webinar.
+The Commission on Accreditation of Programs in Applied and Clinical Sociology (CAPACS or the Commission) periodically conducts "Accreditation Review Committee (ARC) and Site Visit Team (SVT) Training Workshops" at the annual meetings of professional sociological associations.
+During international crises and pandemics such as COVID-19, the Commission will schedule interactive ARC and SVT Training Webinars securely with password and waiting room enabled under its license with Zoom Videoconference.
+The Commission will provide a passcode to invited participants for accessing the webinar.
+The Commission's training workshops and webinars are intended for: (1) new Commissioners who will be joining the CAPACS Board of Directors, (2) current Commissioners as a "refresher" course, and (3) other professional sociologists invited by the Commission who are interested in qualifying for participation on a CAPACS accreditation review committee or site visit team for reviewing higher education programs in sociological practice (applied sociology, clinical sociology, engaged public sociology, translational sociology, and forensic sociology).
+The Commission's training workshops and webinars cover the CAPACS Standards, Self-study Guidelines, Accreditation Policies and Procedures, and Review Process Guidelines.
+Participants who successfully complete a Commission training workshop or webinar may be eligible to join the CAPACS Board of Directors on a future date.
+Workshop and webinar activities include an interactive slideshow, live discussion, and exercise.
+There are no fees for the Commission’s workshops and webinars.
+Training materials are furnished on-site for workshops, or by email or shared folder in Dropbox for webinars.
+Please bookmark and visit the Meet the Commission web page on the CAPACS website for more information on recent and upcoming CAPACS training workshops and webinars.

 Who is the CAPACS Training Workshop or Webinar For?